iOS 16.4 could contain Apple's second at-bat with its revamped Home architecture.

 The company has already attempted to roll out this new architecture once when it released iOS 16.2 back in December 2022.
 While some users were able to upgrade without issue at the time, many reported problems like "HomeKit devices stuck in an 'updating' or 'configuring' status, devices going missing entirely, invitations to share the Home with other users failing, HomeKit Secure Video recording not working, and more."

 Due to the issues, Apple pulled the ability to update to the new architecture and we haven't seen it since.
+If your HomeKit ceiling fan suddenly stopped spinning, the cause might sit with this problematic update.

 Apple is looking to re-release it soon